Kimilsungia

-Another flower, the Kimjongilia, is named after Kim Il-sung's son, Kim Jong-il.
+Another flower, the Kimjongilia, is named after Kim Il Sung's son, Kim Jong Il.
 Neither the Kimilsungia nor the Kimjongilia are the national flower of North Korea.
 The national flower of the country is the Magnolia sieboldii with white flowers.

-According to the Korean Central News Agency, Kim Il-sung's "peerless character" is "fully reflected in the immortal flower" which is "blooming everywhere on the five continents".
+According to the Korean Central News Agency, Kim Il Sung's "peerless character" is "fully reflected in the immortal flower" which is "blooming everywhere on the five continents".

 Description

 The plant grows 30 to 70 cm high.
-Its leaves adhere to the nodes alternatively and each stalk yields 3-15 flowers.
+Its leaves adhere to the nodes alternatively and each stalk yields 3–15 flowers.
 The flowers have three petals and three calyxes and measure 6 to 8 cm.
 It blooms for 60–90 days.
 It grows best in daylight temperatures of 25 to 30 C and 18 to 23 C at night.

+History

+During President Kim Il Sung's visit to Indonesia in 1965, Presidents Sukarno and Kim were touring the Bogor Botanical Gardens when the latter was smitten by an orchid originating from Makassar, which had been cultivated to bloom during his visit.
+President Sukarno, seeing Kim's enthusiasm, proposed that the flower be named Kimilsungia, as a symbol of eternal friendship between the two countries.
+Reportedly, Kim Il Sung initially declined the offer, but upon Sukarno's insistence he had to accept.

+In North Korea, the flower was successfully cultivated in April 1975, in time for Kim Il Sung's birthday, and subsequently introduced to the North Korean populace for the first time in April 1977, for Kim Il Sung's 65th birthday.
+The violet Kimilsungia orchid has since become a symbol of the late Juche leader, being used in floral arrangements representing the North Korean state.

 Annual festivals

 The annual Kimilsungia Festival has been held since 1998, and is held around the Day of the Sun.
 Kimilsungia flower shows are held every year in Pyongyang.
 Traditionally, embassies of foreign countries in North Korea each present their own bouquet of the flower to the annual exhibition.